Exploring the Application of Visual Question Answering (VQA) for Classroom Activity Monitoring: Introduction

 \section{Introduction}

-In the current educational environment, classroom activities generate a diverse and abundant range of data, which differs significantly from traditional classroom settings that primarily rely on textual or verbal information \cite{9157453}.
+In the current educational environment, classroom activities generate a diverse and abundant range of data, which differs significantly from traditional classroom settings that primarily rely on textual \cite{Sinh2024aiqam} \cite{10.1145/2090116.2090132} or verbal information \cite{9157453}.
 Among these data types, visual data plays a pivotal role in reflecting the dynamics of teaching and learning interactions.
 Specifically, classroom images can offer rich visual cues about students’ emotional expressions, attention levels, and their engagement with both the lesson content and their peers \cite{9157453}.

 However, the analysis of this type of data mainly relies on manual observation and subjective interpretation, which can lead to bias and limit the scalability of its application \cite{10.1145/2090116.2090132}.
-To address the challenge of improving educational quality, many recent works have sought to automate classroom observation and assessment through image-based analysis methods.
+To address this challenge, many recent works have sought to automate classroom observation and assessment through image-based analysis methods.
 Instead of relying solely on traditional indicators such as test scores or surveys, directly analyzing classroom activities through video can provide teachers with deeper insights into students' levels of attention and engagement \cite{automatevisual}.

-Visual Question Answering (VQA) has emerged as a prominent approach to this problem, allowing systems to generate answers to questions grounded in image or video data\cite{roboflowVQA2023}.
-Modern VQA methods have shifted from this joint encoding scheme to Vision Language Pre-training (VLP) employing transformer architectures trained on generalized tasks with large image-text pair datasets and then fine-tuned to downstream tasks like VQA\cite{Ishmam_2024}, which opens up opportunities for applications in the educational domain.
+Visual Question Answering has emerged as a prominent approach to this problem, allowing systems to generate answers to questions grounded in image or video data \cite{roboflowVQA2023}.
+Modern VQA methods have shifted from this joint encoding scheme to Vision Language Pre-training employing transformer architectures trained on generalized tasks with large image-text pair datasets and then fine-tuned to downstream tasks like VQA \cite{Ishmam_2024}, which opens up opportunities for applications in the educational domain.
 Integrating VQA into classroom monitoring has the potential to reduce human intervention while providing objective and real-time assessments of classroom status.
 This not only assists teachers in monitoring classroom activities more effectively but also generates valuable data to support the improvement of teaching methodologies.